 The fifties are ‘hot’

 Design and fashion of the fifties are currently ‘hot’.
 Also the cosiness of the times are celebrated and sought after.
-Playing a boardgame with the entire family in the living, or listening together to the radio.
+Playing a board game with the entire family in the living, or listening together to the radio.
 Of course, this romanticized image ignores some practical drawbacks: the coal stove only heated the living, which restricted family life to this room in wintertime.
-How life was lived in the Fifties can be experiences in the Van Eesteren Museum House.
+How life was lived in the Fifties can be experienced in the Van Eesteren Museum House.

 Visit the Van Eesteren Museum House